Who Is Ewan McGregor?

-Ewan Gordon McGregor was born March 31, 1971 in Crieff, Scotland.
+Ewan Gordon McGregor was born March 31, 1971, in Crieff, Scotland.
 He achieved worldwide critical acclaim with his role in the film Trainspotting in 1996.
 In 1998, McGregor landed the largest role of his career when he signed on as Obi-Wan Kenobi in the Star Wars prequel trilogy.
-In the early 21st century, Ewan McGregor started his own production company called Natural Nylon.
+McGregor went on to star in such films as Moulin Rouge!
+(2001) and Salmon Fishing in the Yemen (2012), and later earned his first Golden Globe for his work on the TV series Fargo.

 As a child, Ewan McGregor did little acting, but enjoyed singing, and became a soloist for his school's orchestra and choir.
 He also helped his father at the Crieff Highland Games, where his father was named director.
 McGregor would eventually be awarded the title of Chieftan of the Games in 2001.